fedegiallorosso/solar_forecasting/README.md

 # Data analysis
 - Document here the project: solar_forecasting
 - Description: Project Description
-- Data Source:
+- Data Source: Challenge Data
-- Type of analysis:
+- Type of analysis: Machine Learning/ Deep Learning

 Please document the project the better you can.